 A number of sample application files, models, and rules are provided for use with the prebuilt IBM® Analytical Decision Management applications.
-The samples are included in a zip file with the fix pack.
-Complete the following steps to import sample files for one or more prebuilt applications into IBM® SPSS® Collaboration and Deployment Services Repository, if this was not already done previously.
+The samples are packaged in the \Demo directory on the installation disk, or provided in a file available for electronic download.
+Complete the following steps to import sample files for one or more prebuilt applications into IBM® SPSS® Collaboration and Deployment Services Repository.